DEIPworld/deip-graphene/README.md

   - Currency symbol DEIP
   - Fixed supply, first 20 years of emission starting from 8% and going down to 0% with step of 0.4% per years
+  - Expertise emission goes forever, but after 20 years corresponding amount to cryptocurrency will be fixed

 # Public Announcement & Discussion